Texas Insurance Law

 Businesses purchase insurance as a means to limit exposure to liability when unexpected, though calculably foreseeable events occur.
 Ensuring adequate coverage, clear contractual relationships, and quick resolutions to disputes becomes vital to any individual or business.

-At Hendershot, Cannon & Hisey, P.C., our Houston insurance law attorneys zealously protect the rights and interests of clients in all types of business, contract, and insurance matters, including those involving policy and coverage issues, indemnification, employment, and disputes.
+At Hendershot Cowart P.C., our insurance law attorneys zealously protect the rights and interests of clients in all types of business, contract, and insurance matters, including those involving policy and coverage issues, indemnification, employment, and disputes.

 - Contracts: Drafting and negotiating contracts requires a wide breadth of experience in various areas of law, especially when they concern insurance-related issues in construction contracts, health care matters, oil and gas, and other specific industries or contractual relationships.